yaye-work/obsidian-better-tables/README.md

 # Better Tables (Please)

 If you are frustrated with making tables in your notes, install this.
-Summoned the interactive table via the ```Table``` block.
+Summon the interactive table via the ```Table``` block.
 Just drag to resize and reorder, hover to insert, click to edit.

 <img width="991" height="821" alt="Better Tables" src="https://github.com/user-attachments/assets/bb4daa93-479e-4f30-8520-eeb226110711" />